Fabzhii/f_laser/README.md

 | toggleInfrared  |  Toggle laser to infrared/normal    | bool / nil      |
 | toggleVisor     |  Toggle NVGs to see infrared laser  | bool / nil      |

-If you leave the parameter empty it gets toggled, otherwise it is set to the bool-
+If you leave the parameter empty it gets toggled, otherwise it is set to the bool